Entrepreneurship – How to create a legitimate business?

 - Course dates

-We invite all students who lead an entrepreneurial project to work on the legitimacy of their own projects.
-Thus, students not only learn from theory, but also apply it to practice.
-Throughout this process, students will come up with strategies to manage the legitimacy of their projects.
+- At the practical level and during this project, we invite students who lead projects to work on the legitimacy of their projects.
+Thus, students learn from theory and apply it to practice.
+Students will develop strategies to manage their projects' legitimacy throughout this process.

 Main topics addressed

-At the end of this course, all the students should be able:
+At the end of this course, all the students should be able to:

-- To exercise skills related to networking and co-working
+- exercise skills related to networking and co-working;

-- To assess the legitimacy of a business
+- assess the legitimacy of a business and to improve it;

 *Recognition of ECTS depends on your home university.

-- Lectures: Lectures on collaboration, co-creation, and open innovation will continue.
+- Lectures on collaboration, co-creation, and open innovation;

-- Social events: Social events will be organised, with the presence of entrepreneurs and actors in the region's entrepreneurial ecosystem.
-Students will have the opportunity to develop their network and find opportunities for collaboration.
+- Social events will be organised, with the presence of entrepreneurs and actors in the region's entrepreneurial ecosystem.
+Students will have the opportunity to develop their network and find opportunities for collaboration;

-The objective of virtual sessions is to prepare students for the physical part and to provide them with extensive reading and reflexive works to encourage their critical thinking.
+Virtual sessions aims to prepare students for the physical part and provide them with extensive reading and reflexive works to encourage their critical thinking.
 Students will then be provided with written material composed expressly for this course so that they can study all the subjects presented in the lectures independently.

-This course is open to all students at CIVIS member universities, from all domains of science.
+This course is open to students at CIVIS member universities, with high interest in Entrepreneurship.